Bankrupting Sybil Despite Churn: Introduction

 \section{Introduction}

+A \defn{Sybil attack} occurs when an adversary controls multiple identifiers (\defn{IDs}) in the system~\cite{douceur02sybil}.
+In practice, these attacks may be motivated by financial gain~\cite{zhang2019double,heilman2015eclipse,bitcoin-sybil} and their mitigation has attracted significant attention from the research community~\cite{mohaisen:sybil}.

-A \defn{Sybil attack} occurs when a single adversary pretends to be multiple identities (\defn{IDs})~\cite{douceur02sybil}.
-A classic defense is resource burning, whereby IDs are periodically required to consume local resources in a verifiable manner~\cite{gupta:resource-burning}.
+A classic defense is resource burning (RB), whereby IDs are periodically required to consume local resources in a verifiable manner~\cite{gupta:resource-burning}.
 A well-known example of resource burning is proof-of-work (\POW)~\cite{dwork:pricing}, but several other methods exist (see Section~\ref{sec:model-main}).

-Unfortunately, a significant drawback of resource burning is that resources must always be consumed, even when the system is not under attack.
-This non-stop consumption translates into substantial energy and monetary cost~\cite{economistBC,coindesk,arstechnica}.
+Unfortunately, current resource burning methods always consume resources, even when the system is not under attack.
+This non-stop consumption translates to substantial monetary costs~\cite{economistBC,arstechnica}.

-Prior work shows it is sometimes possible for good IDs to consume fewer total resources than the adversary~\cite{Gupta_Saia_Young_2019}.
-Unfortunately, this work fails to hold in settings where the rate at which system membership changes---often referred to as the \defn{churn} rate---is high.
-Many systems vulnerable to Sybil attacks have high churn~\cite{Stutzbach:2006:UCP:1177080.1177105,falkner:profiling,6688697}.
+Prior work shows it is sometimes possible for non-adversarial (\defn{good}) IDs to consume fewer total resources than the adversary~\cite{Gupta_Saia_Young_2019}.
+Unfortunately, this work fails to hold when the rate at which system membership changes---often referred to as the \defn{churn rate}--- is high.
+Many systems vulnerable to Sybil attacks have significant churn~\cite{Stutzbach:2006:UCP:1177080.1177105,falkner:profiling,6688697}.